View Cancer Clinical Trials

 - Sodium ≥ 133 mEq/L (≥ 133 mmol/L).

-- Urinary protein < 2+ by urine dipstick.
-If dipstick is ≥ 2+, then patient may be enrolled if 24-hour urine protein < 2 g/24hr.
+- Urinary protein < 2+ by urine dipstick or urinalysis.
+If ≥ 2+, then patient may be enrolled if 24-hour urine protein < 2 g/24hr.

 - Females of child bearing potential (defined as sexually mature women who have not undergone hysterectomy or bilateral oophorectomy, or are not naturally postmenopausal ≥ 24 consecutive months) must have negative urine or blood pregnancy test prior to enrollment and use adequate birth control methods (abstinence, oral contraceptives, barrier method with spermicide, or surgical sterilization) during study participation.
 Males must agree to use a latex condom during any sexual contact with females of child-bearing potential while participating in the study and for 12 weeks following the last dose of dalantercept, even if he has undergone a successful vasectomy.
 Patients must be counseled concerning measures to be used to prevent pregnancy and potential toxicities prior to the first dose of dalantercept.